CIS565-Fall-2017/Project4-CUDA-Rasterizer/README.md

   * As above.
   * Other primitive types are optional.
 * Rasterization.
-  * `Triangle[n/3] primitives -> FragmentIn[m] fs_input`
+  * `Triangle[n/3] primitives -> Fragment[m] rasterized`
   * You may choose to do a tiled rasterization method, which should have lower global memory bandwidth.
+It will also change other parts of the pipeline.
+  * Parallelize over triangles, but now avoid looping over all pixels:
-  * A scanline optimization: when rasterizing a triangle, only scan over the box around the triangle (`getAABBForTriangle`).
+    * When rasterizing a triangle, only scan over the box around the triangle (`getAABBForTriangle`).
-* Fragment shading.
-  * `FragmentIn[m] fs_input -> FragmentOut[m] fs_output`
-  * Add a shading method, such as Lambert or Blinn-Phong.
-Lights can be defined by kernel parameters (like GLSL uniforms).
 * Fragments to depth buffer.
-  * `FragmentOut[m] -> FragmentOut[width][height]`
+  * `Fragment[m] rasterized -> Fragment[width][height] depthbuffer`
+    * `depthbuffer` is for storing and depth testing fragments.
-  * Can really be done inside the fragment shader, if you call the fragment shader from the rasterization kernel for every fragment (including those which get occluded). **OR,** this can be done before fragment shading, which may be faster but means the fragment shader cannot change the depth.
+  * This can be done before fragment shading, which prevents the fragment shader from changing the depth of a fragment.
-    * This result in an optimization: it allows you to do depth tests before spending execution time in complex fragment shader code!
+    * This order results in an optimization: it allows you to do depth tests before spending execution time in complex fragment shader code!
+    * If you want to be able to change the depth of a fragment, you'll have to make an adaptation.
+For example, you can add a separate shader stage which occurs during rasterization, which can change the depth.
+      Or, you can call the fragment shader from the rasterization step - but be aware that the performance will be much worse - occupancy will be low due to the variable run length of each thread.
   * Handle race conditions!
 Since multiple primitives write fragments to the same fragment in the depth buffer, races must be avoided by using CUDA atomics.